Our guide to developing in Winchester

 Winchester City Council, our “home” local authority in Hampshire.
 The cathedral city and ancient capital of England actually only forms a small part of what is otherwise a largely rural authority.
 The district encompasses a large swathe of central Hampshire countryside – much of which now falls within the new South Downs National Park (see below).

 Latest News from Winchester

 Key points about developing in Winchester

 Development Plan: Winchester has adopted a Core Strategy (now known as Local Plan Part 1 – Joint Core Strategy) which replaces some but not all of the 2006 Local Plan.
 They have begun producing the Part 2 (Development Management and Site Allocations) but don’t anticipate adopting until summer 2016.

 Pre-application advice: Winchester charges for this service (no charge for householder proposals) with fees dependent upon the scale of the proposal and whether you require a full detailed or an in-principle response.
 Call us for advice on whether this service is worthwhile in your case.

-Affordable Housing: The new Core Strategy has no threshold so that any proposal which increases housing supply will be expected to provide 40% (of the gross numbers) as affordable housing.
+Affordable Housing: The new Core Strategy has no threshold so the national thresholds of 10 units (5 units in the South Downs National Park) or 1000 sqm applies.
+Proposals above these levels will be expected to provide 40% (of the gross numbers) as affordable housing.
 On sites of fewer than 5 dwellings a financial contribution will be accepted but 5 or more it will be expected on site.

 Community Infrastructure Levy: